I've heard about antibody testing for COVID-19. What is antibody testing? Is it the same as testing to diagnose COVID-19?

-Antibody testing, also known as serology testing, is done after full recovery from COVID-19.
+Antibody testing, also known as serology testing, is usually done after full recovery from COVID-19.
 Eligibility may vary, depending on the availability of tests.
 A health care professional takes a blood sample, usually by a finger prick or by drawing blood from a vein in the arm.
 Then the sample is tested to determine whether you've developed antibodies against the virus.
 The immune system produces these antibodies — proteins that are critical for fighting and clearing out the virus.

 Another benefit of accurate antibody testing is that people who've recovered from COVID-19 may be eligible to donate plasma, a part of their blood.
 This plasma could be used to treat others with severe disease and boost the ability to fight the virus.
 Doctors call this convalescent plasma.
-In the U.S., the COVID-19 expanded access program is recruiting participants for this promising treatment study, already used in some severe cases on an experimental basis.

 What tests are used to diagnose COVID-19?

 The FDA approved these types of tests for diagnosing a COVID-19 infection:

 - PCR test.
 Also called a molecular test, this COVID-19 test detects genetic material of the virus using a lab technique called polymerase chain reaction (PCR).
 A fluid sample is collected with a nasal swab or a throat swab, or you may spit into a tube to produce a saliva sample.
 Results may be available in minutes if analyzed onsite or a few days — or longer in locations with test processing delays — if sent to an outside lab.
 PCR tests are very accurate when properly performed by a health care professional, but the rapid test can miss some cases.